krishivga/public_notes/Javascript/fcc_node_codingaddict.md

 ### Using Nodemon
 Allows for dev-tool insights while running servers as well as some options for automation.
+Nodemon also automatically restarts after any changes.

 ```node
 scripts {
     "dev": "nodemon app.js" // starts program in dev mode
 }
 ```

+# Event Loop